 Made by Wood Carvers of Kenya

-Welcome your guests to the table with these whimsical serving hands.
-They’ve been hand-carved from wild olive wood, and they are pieces you’ll be able to use for years.
-Each purchase supports Wood Carvers of Kenya artisans.
+Make your sugar jar just a little bit sweeter with this charming scoop.
+It has been hand-carved from wild olive wood and is a piece you’ll be able to use for years.
+Each purchase empowers Wood Carvers of Kenya artisans.

 - Wild olive wood is food safe

 - As with all handmade items, slight variations will occur

 - Care instructions: Hand-wash in warm water and dry promptly; occasionally oil to ensure years of usage.

 RAISE AWARENESS • INSPIRE ACTION • CREATE CHANGE

 Kenyan wood carvers are recognized worldwide for expertly sculpting art from native woods using sustainable practices.
 The olive wood tree is sacred to Kenyans and appreciated worldwide for its beautiful grain patterns and durability.
 Kenyan carvers present the beauty of their natural world in finely crafted decorative and functional art.
 The artisans, their families and communities benefit greatly from the sale of olive wood products.